Minimization of Transformed $L_1$ Penalty: Theory, Difference of Convex Function Algorithm, and Robust Application in Compressed Sensing: Concluding Remarks

 \section{Concluding Remarks}

-We have studied compressed sensing problem with the transformed $l_1$ penalty function for both the unconstrained and constrained models.
-We presented a theory on the uniqueness and $l_0$ equivalence of the global minimizer of the unconstrained model under RIP and analyzed properties of local minimizers.
-We showed Two DC algorithms along with a convergence theory.
+We have studied compressed sensing problems with the transformed $\ell_1$ penalty function (TL1) for both unconstrained and constrained models with random sensing matrices of a broad range of coherence.
+We discussed exact and stable recovery properties of TL1 using null space property and restricted isometry property of sensing matrices.
+We showed two DC algorithms along with a convergence theory.

-In numerical experiments, DCATL1 is on par with the best method reweighted $l_{1/2}$ ($Lp-RLS$) in the unconstrained (constrained) model, using incoherent Gaussian matrices $A$.
-For highly coherent over-sampled DCT matrices, DCATL1 is comparable to the best method DCA $l1-l2$ algorithm.
-For random matrices of varying degree of coherence, we tested Gaussian and over-sampled DCT sensing matrices.
-The DCATL1 algorithm is the most robust for constrained and unconstrained models alike.
+In numerical experiments, DCATL1 with ADMM solving the convex sub-problems is on par with the best method reweighted $l_{1/2}$ ($Lp-RLS$) in the unconstrained (constrained) model, in case of incoherent Gaussian sensing matrices.
+For highly coherent over-sampled DCT random matrices, DCATL1 with ADMM solving the convex sub-problems is also comparable with the best method DCA $\ell_1-\ell_2$ algorithm.
+For random matrices of varying degree of coherence, the DCATL1 algorithm is the most robust for constrained and unconstrained models alike.
+We tested DCA with ADMM inner solver on other non-convex penalties (PiE, SCAD, MCP) with one and two hyperparameters, and found DCATL1 to be competitive as well.

-In future work, we plan to develop TL1 algorithms for imaging processing applications such as deconvolution and deblurring.
+In future work, we plan to develop TL1 algorithms for image processing and machine learning applications.